 |Professionals Pack the Containers||Available as an add-on service||Available as an add-on service||Available as an add-on service|

 |Shipment of Containers to New Address||✔||✔||✔|

 (Up to the day before your move)

-Also important to take into account is where these companies have availability—if they don’t serve the area where you live, you’ll have to choose a different company.
+You’ll also need to consider each company’s availability.
+After all, if they don’t serve the area where you live, you’ll have to choose a different company.
 Here are the service areas for U-Box, PODS, and U-Pack.